dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

     :alt: maxcut-tts

     D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte.
+    Also shown is the result of the random samples as described in the next section.

 Sample Distribution